erikrasmusnilsson/go-mailchimp/readme.md

 ```

 ### Mocking the entire client
 Furthermore, to mock the entire `mailchimp.Client` value, you can use the `mailchimp.ClientMock` which satisfies the interface for a regular `mailchimp.Client` but it leaves the application developer to define its behaviour.
-Any of the receiver functions can be mocked, and all of them is paired with a counter that signifies the amount of times the function has been called thus far.
+Any of the receiver functions can be mocked, and all of them are paired with a counter that signifies the amount of times the function has been called thus far.
 The usage of `mailchimp.ClientMock` is very similar to that of `mailchimp.MailChimpProviderMock` and an example is showcased below.

 ```go
 mock := mailchimp.ClientMock{